Gramophone (film): Plot

 While cleaning Arya Devi's room, Jenni finds a beautiful dress, and she mistakenly wears it, and was caught red handed, but left without anything.
 This marks Jenni's introduction to Pooja, and soon these two girls become very close friends.

 Arya Devi and her family, who were leading a luxurious life, fell into debt and had not enough money to pay the hotel, and had started living in rent in a small house.
 Knowing of this, Sachi decides to clear off their debts, by taking loan himself and paying the hotel rent.
 This made Pooja's love stronger.

 At the same time, Jenni too wanted to handover Sachi to someone like herself, as she knew she had to leave him in a few days.
 So she decided to set Pooja for Sachi.
 But Sachi was completely against it, as he didn't want to keep any relationship with Arya Devi.

 Pooja started working with Jenni to clear off debts, and coincidentally sees her childhood friend, who was too a singer, and told him about Sachi's talent of singing.
 When Sachi got to know about this, though he disagreed at first, but agreed at last, and a bunch of albums were sent to Pooja's friend.
 But her friend cheated everyone, by translating the song into Hindi, and publishing it.
-Then Pooja reveals that she didn't know about it, and was a conspiracy by her mother, and asked for sorry on behalf of her mother, and cleared the debts with the money that they got from album and returned.
+Then Pooja reveals that she didn't know about it, and was a conspiracy by her mother, and asked for sorry on behalf of her mother, and decided to stay back in Kerala.

 At the same time, countdown had started for Jenni to go back Israel.
 At that time, Sara wishes to meet her lover's son, Sachi, and he completes her wish.
 And after that, she dies.
 After her death, Gregory confesses that Isahakh had already informed Gregory that he hadn't taken the ticket for Sara, as everyone used to consider Sara a cheater.
 And finally, it's the day to depart.
 Everyone is very sad.
 After departure, Sachi realized that he used to love her, and he should have asked Jenni to not leave him.
-And then Pattu Set consoles him.
+And then Pattu Settu consoles him.
 Then there comes a twist.
 All of them realized Isahakh had cheated them by taking ticket only for Jenni, and not others.
-Due to this, Jenni's family finally drops their plans, and decides to live in Kerala only, and Gregory asks sorry for hurting him.
+Due to this, Jenni's family finally drops their plans, and decides to live in Kerala, and Gregory asks sorry for hurting him.
 The film ends with Sachi confessing his love to her and they hug each other.